solislemuslab/lab-dynamics/resources.md

 There are many skills that we need to informally learn in academia: written and oral communication skills; reproducibility; lab dynamics like working on a team, giving/accepting constructive feedback; getting your own funding...
-Here I've compiled a list of resources (hopefully up to date) to learn more about such necessary skills.
+Here I've compiled a list of resources (hopefully up to date) to learn more about some of those skills.

 # Reproducibility and best computing practices